-- 3931 Musical instruments

-- 3942 Dolls and stuffed toys
+3942 Dolls and stuffed toys

-- 3944 Games, toys and children's vehicles; except dolls and bicycles
+3944 Games, toys and children's vehicles; except dolls and bicycles

-- 3949 Sporting and athletic goods, n.e.c.
+3949 Sporting and athletic goods, n.e.c.

-- 3951 Pens, mechanical pencils, and parts
+3951 Pens, mechanical pencils, and parts

-- 3952 Lead pencils, crayons, and artists' materials
+3952 Lead pencils, crayons, and artists' materials

-- 3953 Marking devices
+3953 Marking devices

-- 3955 Carbon paper and inked ribbons
+3955 Carbon paper and inked ribbons

-- 3961 Costume jewelry and costume novelties, except precious metal
+3961 Costume jewelry and costume novelties, except

+3901 precious metal

-- 3965 Fasteners, buttons, needles, and pins
+3965 Fasteners, buttons, needles, and pins

-- 3991 Brooms and brushes
+3903 Brooms and brushes

-- 3993 Signs and advertising specialties
+3993 Signs and advertising specialties

-- 3995 Burial caskets
+3995 Burial caskets

-- 3996 Linoleum, asphalted-felt-base, and other hard surface floor coverings, n.e.c.
+3996 Linoleum, asphalted-felt-base, and other hard

+3770 surface floor coverings, n.e.c.

-- 3999 Manufacturing industries, n.e.c.
+3999 Manufacturing industries, n.e.c.

+3777 Wandacturing industries, n.e.e.

+49 Floatria Cas and Conitary

 49 Electric, Gas, and Sanitary

-Services (limited to 4911, 4931, 4939 and 4953)
+Services (limited to 4911, 4931, 4939 and

-- 4911 Electric Services (limited to facilities that combust coal and/or oil for the purpose of generating electricity for distribution in commerce) - 4931 Electric and Other Services Combined (limited to facilities that combust coal and/or oil for the purpose of generating electricity for distribution in commerce) - 4939 Combination utilities, Not Elsewhere Classified (limited to facilities that combust coal and/or oil for the purpose of generating electricity for distribution in commerce) - 4953 Refuse Systems (limited to facilities regulated under the RCRA Subtitle C, 42 U.S.C. section 6921 et seq.)
+4953)

+4911 Electric Services (limited to facilities that combust

+coal and/or oil for the purpose of generating

+electricity for distribution in commerce)

+4931 Electric and Other Services Combined (limited to

+facilities that combust coal and/or oil for the

+purpose of generating electricity for distribution in

+commerce)

+4939 Combination utilities, Not Elsewhere Classified

+(limited to facilities that combust coal and/or oil

+for the purpose of generating electricity for

+distribution in commerce)

+4953 Refuse Systems (limited to facilities regulated

+under the RCRA Subtitle C, 42 U.S.C. section

+6921 et seq.)

+51 Wholesale Trade-Nondurable

+-

-51 Wholesale Trade-Nondurable Goods (limited to 5169 and 5171)
+Goods (limited to 5169 and 5171)

+5169

+5169 Chemical and Allied Products, Not Elsewhere Classified

+51695171 Chemical and Allied Products, Not Elsewhere

+Chemical and Allied Products, Not Elsewhere Classified

-- 5169 Chemical and Allied Products, Not Elsewhere Classified - 5171 Petroleum Terminals and Bulk Stations
+5171 Chemical and Allied Products, Not Elsewhere Classified Petroleum Terminals and Bulk Stations

+Chemical and Allied Products, Not Elsewhere Classified